like9orphanz/UDP-RDT3.0/README.md

 our payload is a segmented message of 4 bytes our header is 3 ints (ack, isCorrupt, seqNum) totalling 6 bytes payload and header combined into 1 data structure to be sent is 10 bytes as instructed.

+--ISSUES--

+After testing many times in many different ways we have a small issue regarding lost packet.
+	when we go over 25 % for lost packet we get weird results with regard to the final message

+combined with delay and corrupt packets a sample input into the command line would be
+		./rdtProxy 60051 cs-ssh1.cs.uwf.edu 60050 25 40 30
+			the final message is perfect